Environmental Policy and Strategic Plan

 - Reducing our carbon emissions through the implementation of our Carbon Management Plan;

 - Making efficient use of resources to minimise our waste production whilst increasing recycling and reuse within the University;

 - Conserving water and managing our discharges;

 - Achieving the targets set out in our Green Travel Plans (one for each campus);

-- Ensuring that environmental sustainability is considered in research, research methods and funding applications;
+- Ensuring that environmental sustainability is considered in research and teaching;

 - Enhancing the health of ecosystems and increasing the diversity of native species across the University estate;

 Professor T P Burt - Dean for Environmental Sustainability